Glagan/MyMangaDex/README.md

 * Informations on options page
 * Fetch all MAL links of all followed manga on MangaDex and set last read chapter
 * Even better follow page, delete rows of lower chapter and avoid deleting rows with information
+* Import and export MyMangaDex data to switch between browsers or keep save

 ## TODO
 * Manga page: